Prospective Parents

 Nobody has complained to me about this, but this is so disingenuous of the facility to have done this.
 This was not some clerical "mistake."
 And for one of my family members, they made my Grandmother a "Painter/Sculptor."
 (No, she wasn't.)
 But then on the other hand, they listed my Mom as a "Homemaker."
 (No, she worked.)

-Remember, the decisions you are making today will affect your child for decades to come.
+Remember, your decisions today will affect your child for decades to come.
 Please see our Counseling page for more information.

 Disclosure